Is Rice Water Good for Plants? 4 Things To Know

 Water From Washing Rice

-In many Asian homes, families rinse the rice in cool water to remove dust and dirt.
-The resulting cloudy rice washing, which contains mainly dirt, starch, and a few nutrients, is then flushed down the sink.
+It is often recommended to rinse rice in cool water to remove dust and dirt.
+The resulting cloudy rice water, which contains mainly dirt, starch, and a few nutrients, is then flushed down the sink.

-Many Southeast Asian rice varieties like Jasmine from Thailand do not require soaking because the excess water will result in a soupy or soggy consistency.
+Many Southeast Asian rice varieties like Jasmine do not require soaking because the excess water will result in a soupy or soggy consistency.

-Regardless of whether you plan to soak the rice or not, it is essential to rinse it first.
-This is the easiest way to harvest rice water.
+Regardless of whether you plan to soak the rice or not, rinsing is the easiest way to harvest rice water.

 Water From Soaking Rice

-Some rice varieties, especially the colored ones like red, brown, or black rice, often require a soaking time ranging from thirty minutes to overnight.
+Some rice varieties, especially colored ones like red, brown, or black rice, often require a soaking time ranging from 30 minutes to several hours.
 These rice varieties are typically drier and harder, requiring hydration prior to cooking.
 Otherwise, you will need double or triple the amount of water and time necessary to cook them.

 Typically, short-grained and glutinous varieties require a longer soaking time than long-grained rice varieties.
-A 10-15 soaking time is enough for Indian rice like Basmati.
+A 10-15-minute soaking time is enough for Indian rice like Basmati.

 Short-grained Chinese and Japanese rice must be soaked for a maximum of 30 minutes because soaking the rice for longer will remove too much starch, making the cooked rice less sticky.